JuanSebastianGB/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 ### Tasks

 0. [98 Battery st](0-reset_to_98.c). - Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.
+1. [Don't swap horses in crossing a stream](1-swap.c). - Write a function that swaps the values of two integers.

 ### Resources